mngagan/chrome-ext-encode-decode--1/README.md

 # functionality
 [x] Remove line breaks

 [x] base64 - encode, decode

 [ ] escape, unescape characters

 # code
 > using styled components.

-> using default react state, not using any other state management libraries
+> using default react state, not using any other state management libraries.